MicrosoftDocs/fabric-docs/docs/security/disaster-recovery-guide.md

 #### Recovery steps

 1. Create a new Fabric capacity in any region after a disaster.
-Given the high demand during such events, we recommend selecting a region outside your primary geo to increase the likelihood of successful capacity creation.
+Given the high demand during such events, we recommend selecting a region outside your primary geo to increase likelihood of compute service availability.
 For information about creating a capacity, see [Buy a Microsoft Fabric subscription](../enterprise/buy-subscription.md).

 1. Create workspaces in the newly created capacity.
 If necessary, use the same names as the old workspaces.

 1. Create items with the same names as the ones you want to recover.
-This is important if you use the custom script to recover Lakehouse and Warehouse items.
+This is important if you use the custom script to recover lakehouses and warehouses.

 1. Restore the items.
 For each item, follow the relevant section in the [Experience-specific disaster recovery guidance](./experience-specific-guidance.md) to restore the item.